Skip to main content

 Domain Configuration

-The following CNAME records must be configured to point to the openBalena server:
+The following DNS records must be configured to point to the openBalena server prior to configuration:

 api.mydomain.com